 I started by communicating even more than usual.
 Since the pandemic began, I’ve sent letters once or twice a week to our Lionsgate family as well as to our Board of Directors.
 I’ve continued by WebEx the meetings I held every Friday in our screening room with 60 or 70 employees in which everyone asks me questions and tells me what they’re doing.
 We sent surveys to our employees to learn what they were thinking and find out how we could best support their needs in the at-home environment.

 We made sure that everyone was able to work efficiently and productively.
 Our IT department has done an amazing job giving people the ability to work from home.
 We also temporarily shifted some employees to areas of the company that were busier than others.
-Because we’ve been able to keep everyone working productively, we haven’t laid anyone off, haven’t had to cut people’s salaries and all of our executives received bonuses this year.
+Because we’ve been able to keep everyone working productively, we haven’t laid anyone off, haven’t had to cut people’s salaries and all of our executives received bonuses.
 We let people know we care about them, want to keep them working, and also want them to find new ways to work.
 We’ve challenged them to come up with new business models, and they’ve really taken that mandate to heart.